Music with a Year of Study Abroad (BA)

 Year three: Sandwich year

-This is a standalone year in which students pursue music-related modules at a partner university abroad.
-The curriculum abroad will equate exactly to 120 Cardiff credits, and will be assessed according to the norms established at that partner university.
+The year of Study Abroad is a ‘stand-alone’ year, in which you pursue music related modules at one of our partner universities abroad.
+The curriculum will equate exactly to 120 Cardiff University credits, and you’ll be assessed according to the norms established at the partner university.

-You will take a minimum of 100 credits in Music in year three and can choose to study modules outside of Music, subject to availability.
+You’ll take a minimum of 100 credits in Music in year 4 and can choose to study modules outside of Music, subject to availability.
+Year 4 modules continue to focus on research-led teaching.

 |Module title||Module code||Credits|